vkhazin/email-svc/README.md

 ## Deployment to Azure Function App ##
 * Using Azure Portal create new 'Function App'
-* For the template select web-hook and give your function name 'email' - the function name and folder name in source control must match
+* For the template select web-hook and give your function name 'email' - the function name and folder name in the source control must match
 * A sample index.js will be created and url for the web-hook will be auto-provisioned
 * Here is the confusing part comes - how to deploy on demand?
 * From function settings panel, select 'Function app settings' - it is in the left bottom area